Hurricane Florence's path: Track the storm here

 What happens if the storm stalls?

-Early Wednesday the storm was predicted to stall along the southeastern coast when it makes landfall Thursday into Friday.
-North Carolina, South Carolina and Georgia coasts could experience prolonged hurricane force winds and rain.
+Early Wednesday the storm was predicted to stall along the southeastern coast when it makes landfall Thursday.
+North Carolina, South Carolina and Georgia coasts could experience prolonged hurricane-force winds and rain.

-Storm surge along the coastline could bring upwards of six to 15 feet of water depending on where the eye comes ashore, Dean said.
+Storm surges along the coastline could bring up to 15 feet of water, depending on where the eye of the storm comes ashore, Dean said.

 What else should I know?

-"Please be prepared, be careful and be SAFE!" the president tweeted Monday evening.
+"Please be prepared, be careful and be SAFE!"
+President Trump tweeted Monday evening.

 If you're getting ready for Florence, you can read about steps to prepare for the storm here.

-Fox News' Kaitlyn Schallhorn, Stephen Sorace and The Associated Press contributed to this report.
+Fox News' Kaitlyn Schallhorn, Stephen Sorace, Madeline Farber and The Associated Press contributed to this report.